domainretail/Domain-Title-Case-Updater/README.md

 # How To Run The Extension on Firefox
 1. Download the camel.xpi file
-2. In your firefox URL bar type in: 'about:debugging' Click on "This Firefox"
+2. In your firefox URL bar type in: 'about:debugging'
+    A. Click on "This Firefox"
-    Click on the Load Temporary Add-on button.
+    B. Click on the Load Temporary Add-on button.
-    Navigate to the directory where your camel.xpi file is located and select it.
+    C. Navigate to the directory where your camel.xpi file is located and select it.
-    The extension will be loaded temporarily in the browser.
+    D. The extension will be loaded temporarily in the browser.

 # Domain-Title-Case-Updater - How to use it: